Esri/arcgis-maps-sdk-java-samples/scene/open-mobile-scene-package/README.md

 ## How to use the sample

-When the sample opens, it will automatically display the Scene in the Mobile Scene Package.
+When the sample opens, it will automatically display the Scene in the mobile scene package.

 Since this sample works with a local .mspk, you will need to download the file to your device.